How to Create Free Museum Audio Guides! AI Voice Guidance for Small Exhibits

 Don't Be Too Afraid of Technical Terms

-Content that is too difficult for visitors can be a problem, but avoiding technical terms too much is also a no-no.
+Content that is too difficult for visitors is a concern, but avoiding technical terms too much is also a no-no.

-Even for first-time visitors, the fact that they are borrowing an audio guide means they are definitely deeply interested in the exhibition content.
+Even for first-time visitors, borrowing an audio guide means they are definitely deeply interested in the exhibition content.

 It is also recommended to create separate audio for adults and children.

-In particular, during periods like Golden Week, summer vacation, and spring vacation when the number of family visitors increases, writing dedicated scripts is effective.
+Especially during periods like Golden Week, summer vacation, and spring vacation when family visitors increase, writing dedicated scripts is effective.

-Open the Ondoku homepage from here and read aloud.
+Open the Ondoku top page from here and read aloud.

-First, paste the text into the text box to input it.
+First, paste and input text into the text box.

-At this time, it is recommended to paste and read aloud each exhibit explanation one by one.
+At this time, it is recommended to paste and read each exhibit explanation separately.

 Select the voice to use.

-When ready, press "Read" to start reading aloud.
+When ready, press "Read aloud" to start the process.

-Audio file creation will be completed in just a few seconds.
+The audio file creation is completed in just a few seconds.

 3. Check the Result and Download

-Once the reading file is created, the display changes and an audio player and download button are displayed.
+When the read-aloud file is created, the display switches to show an audio player and a download button.

-Listen to the audio on the audio player and check for any errors in the content.
+Listen to the audio with the player and check if there are any errors in the content.

-In the case of a museum audio guide, check carefully to ensure there are no errors, especially with proper nouns.
+In the case of a museum audio guide, check carefully if there are any errors, especially in proper nouns.

 If there are no problems, press "Download" to download the file.

-At this time, it is convenient to change the file names to sequential numbers after saving for later use as an audio guide.
+At this time, it is convenient to change the file names to sequential numbers after saving for later use in the audio guide.

-As you can see, the process of creating audio for a museum audio guide with Ondoku is very simple.
+As you can see, the flow of creating audio for a museum audio guide with "Ondoku" is very simple.

-Why not use Ondoku to introduce an audio guide to your facility?
+Why not use "Ondoku" to introduce an audio guide to your museum?

 Finally, we will explain how to play museum audio guides.